benjamn / reify

 setter.

-If you pass an argument to module.runModuleSetters
+If you pass an argument to module.runModuleSetters, the value of that

 argument will be returned as-is, so that you can easily wrap assignment

-expressions with calls to module.runModuleSetters
+expressions with calls to module.runModuleSetters:

 export let value = 0;